-This past Thursday, August 24,2017, I was supposed to be moving into my college dorm in Rhode Island.
-The car was loaded with bedding, decorations and clothing, ready to depart for my next chapter.
-However, I couldn’t get in the car and instead decided to commute.
+In August, I was supposed to move into my college dorm in Rhode Island.
+The car was loaded with bedding, decorations, and clothing, ready to depart for my next chapter.
+However, I couldn’t get into the car.
+Ultimately, I decided to commute to college instead.
 If you are anything like me, you may want to consider commuting too.
 Here are the warning signs:

-Warning sign #1: People telling you not to go.
+Warning sign #1: People tell you not to go.

-Everyone close to me told me they knew all along I would not end up going to school in Rhode Island.
-My parents tried to convince me in the beginning to stay local, but I was stubborn about going outside my comfort zone.
+Everyone close to me said they knew all along I wouldn’t end up going to school in Rhode Island.
+My parents tried to convince me to stay local, but I was stubborn about leaving my comfort zone.

 Warning sign #3: Hating orientation.

-I hated orientation.
 While I was at the school for orientation I cried most of the time and disliked it.
-I met people and tried to enjoy my time, but for some reason I could not do it.
+I met people and tried to enjoy myself, but for some reason I couldn’t.

-Warning sign #4 (the most important one): Feeling sick over school.
+Warning sign #4 (the most important one): You feel sick over college.

 I was physically sick over leaving for school.
-I started crying two days before I was supposed to be leaving and did not stop until the morning my parents told me I did not have to go.
+I started crying two days before I was supposed to leave and did not stop until the morning my parents told me I did not have to go.
 I could not eat or sleep because of it.

-Don’t get me wrong I liked the school in Rhode Island, but it was not for me.
-I was forcing myself to love it and told myself I had to go because I thought that is just what college kids do.
-However, that is not the case.
+Don’t get me wrong – I liked the school in Rhode Island, but it wasn’t for me.
+I was forcing myself to go because I thought that was just what college kids did.
+That is not the case.
 Even though I am not living on campus, I am still a college student.

-Now, two days later I am a full time commuter at Quinnipiac University.
-There I am studying Journalism and am currently taking 19 credits this semester.
+Now, I am a full-time commuter at Quinnipiac University.
+I am studying Journalism and currently taking 19 credits.
 I could not be happier with my decision.

-If you think you may want to commute do not be alarmed and realize you are not alone.
+If you think you may want to commute to college, do not be alarmed.
+You are not alone.
 I made my decision the day I was supposed to be leaving!
 I promise you everything will work out.
-The most important thing is being happy.
+The most important thing is to be happy.

 This piece has been published in Teen Ink’s monthly print magazine.